hans-sperling/perspective-view/README.md

         }
     },
     render : {
-        mode      : 'default', // [flat, uniform, default] wireFrame : false,     // Show map as wire frame grid      : false,     // Display a grid for better map view camera    : false      // Draw the camera into the canvas },
+        back        : false,     // Toggle drawing the back of an object camera      : false,     // Toggle drawing the camera into the canvas front       : true,      // Toggle drawing the front of an object grid        : false,     // Toggle drawing a grid for better map view hiddenWalls : false,     // Toggle drawing hidden walls - necessary if the object color is transparent mode        : 'default', // Change rendering mode [flat, uniform, default] walls       : true,      // Toggle drawing walls generally wireFrame   : false      // Toggle drawing object as wire frame },
     color : {
         mode        : 'default',                      // [default] - other modes will be following